UIUC-iSchool-DataViz/is445_spring2021/week07/lecture07.md

 ---

+# Reminder: "Temperature Taking" Quiz

+notes: talk about updates here!

+---

 ## Where we are: Last week

 <img src="images/dataviz_lastweek_t2.png">

 notes:
-last week we messed a bit with mappable data and made some interactive dashboards
+last week we messed around a bit with mappable data and made some interactive dashboards

 ---